samhita-alla/chempy/README.md

 # Chempy🔬
-## A simple application to spell your name in terms of periodic table elements
+### A simple application to spell your name in terms of periodic table elements.

 ### To run this, use the following commands
 -  pip install -r "requirements.txt"